mkropat/mkropat.github.io/_drafts/branching-strategies-for-avoiding-merge-hell.md

 The pull-request workflow works great when:

 - Work on no other story will be touching the same areas of the codebase
-- No other feature branch needs to include the commits in the pull request before the pull request is merged to `master`
+- No other feature branch needs to include commits from the pull request before the pull request is merged to `master`
 - The code can be released with little-to-no coordination with any other story

 ### Best Practice: Frequent Merges From Master